 To answer this question for the global mean sea level (GMSL), we extrapolate the current sea level rise to 2100, assuming a linear and an accelerated future rise.
 This allows to estimate if and to what extent the actual sea level rise is consistent with the sea level projections of IPCC .

 Please choose time period

-- If the sea level at Cuxhaven continues to rise like in the last 100 years, it would increase about 19 cm by 2100 based on the linear extrapolation.
+- If GMSL continues to rise like in the last 100 years, it would increase about 20 cm by 2100 based on the linear extrapolation.

-- Compared to the projections of GMSL in 2100 [IPCC, 2019], the linear extrapolation of the last 100-year sea level rise of Cuxhaven is below the projected range of RCP2.6.
+- Compared to the projections of GMSL in 2100 [IPCC, 2019], the linear extrapolation of the last 100-year sea level rise of GMSL is below the projected range of RCP2.6.

 - According to the quadratic fit, there is a positive acceleration of sea level rise in the last 100 years.

-- In the last 2 consecutive overlapping 100-year periods, each acceleration was higher than in the previous period. *Note: Due to changing availablities of GMSL data, inhomogeneities in the arithmetic mean can not be excluded.
+- In the last 22 consecutive overlapping 100-year periods, each acceleration was higher than in the previous period. *Note: Due to changing availablities of GMSL data, inhomogeneities in the arithmetic mean can not be excluded.